djccarew/watson-dojo-pm-tester/README.md

   ![Sign Up][36]

-  3. Click on **Sign in with your IBM id** and enter your Bluemix credentials.
+  3. Click on **Sign in with your IBM id** and enter your IBM Cloud credentials.

   ![Sign In][37]